aguynamedryan/lnl/git_ye_up/README.md

 ---

-## A Programmer's Summary of Researchers
+## A Programmer's Take on Researchers

-Researchers:

 - Spend lots of time generating text files (manuscripts) that are full of meticulously crafted magic words (methods) in order to get journals to do things (publish).
 - Cry when they lose these files.